chrismaltby/gb-studio-docs/docs/scripting/gbvm.md

 VM_SWITCH IDX, SIZE, N
 ```
  Compares variable with a set of values, and if equal jump to the specified label.
-values for testing may be defined with the .CASE macro, where VAL parameter is a value for testing and LBL is a jump label
+values for testing may be defined with the .CASE macro, where VAL parameter is a value for testing and LABEL is a jump label
 - **IDX**:  variable for compare
 - **SIZE**:  amount of entries for test.
 - **N**:  amount of values to de cleaned from stack on exit